 Perhaps you’re thinking about becoming a host on Airbnb or VRBO, or maybe you’re already a host and you want to improve your revenue opportunities.
-As a current host and a guest at more than 20 properties in the last 18 months, I’d like to share some suggestions for putting your property in the best light, and providing a great guest experience (if you’re looking for tips on finding a rental property, click here).
+As a former host and a guest at more than 100 properties, I’d like to share some suggestions for putting your property in the best light, and providing a great guest experience (if you’re looking for tips on finding a rental property, click here).

 - Feature bright, light photos of your property.
 Dark photos are not inviting and don’t show your property in the best light (no pun intended)

 - Show every room.
 If you list your property as a two bedroom, show both bedrooms so prospective guests can see the beds and layout, and the condition of the linens.

 - Speaking of the beds, make sure they are made well in the photos and feature clean, crisp linens.
 Rumpled beds with cheap looking linens can be a big turn-off.

 - De-clutter.
 Photos should be void of personal items such as toiletries in the bathroom or clothing in the bedrooms.
 Toys should also be out of sight unless you are specifically showcasing a child’s room in your property.
 If you have a crib available to your guests, show pictures with and without the crib.

 - Assume your guests will want to cook in the kitchen and clearly show the space and appliances.
 Your guest may be disappointed to find out you only provide a hotplate and a microwave unless it’s clearly stated.

 - If you allow pets, make it clear so guests with allergies are aware.